pavel-borik/GraphApp/API.md

   **Response structure:**

     ```javascript
+    {
         "queried_entity": {
-        "basic_info": { // all the basic_info attributes are REQUIRED
-            "internal_id": // globally unique id
+            "id": // globally unique id
             "name": // name of the entity displayed in the info card header
-            "type": // name of the entity displayed in the info card header, e.g. "Market Balance Area",
+            "type": // name of the entity displayed in the info card subheader, e.g. "Market Balance Area",
             "actions": [
                 {
                     "type": // Actions for entity, also the label of corresponding button (for example "Edit")
                     "url":  // target url
                 },
-            ]
-        },
+            ],
             "detail": {
                 //...all the attributes that should be displayed in the info card...
             }
         },
+    }

     ```

   **Response example:**